pkgxdev/libpkgx/README.md

 will need to call it yourself in such a case.
 This is not ideal and we’d appreciate your help in fixing it.

-There is minimal magic, [tea/cli] has magic because the end-user appreciates it but libraries need well defined behavior.
-We will provide a façade patterns to make life easier, but the primitives of libtea require you to read the docs to use them effectively.
+The plumbing has no magic.
+Libraries need well defined behavior.
+You’ll need to read the docs to use them effectively.

+libtea almost certainly will not work in a browser.
+Potentially its possible.
+The first step would be compiling our bottles to WASM.
+We could use your help with that…

+Windows is not yet supported, but we otherwise support everything tea/cli does.

 ## What Packages are Available?